 |IN||The IN operator tests set membership. x IN (set) means that x is equal to any member of set.||If x = 'm' then, x in ('a', 'b', 'c') returns Boolean false but x in ('m', 'n', 'o') returns Boolean true.|

 |IS NULL||The IS NULL operator returns the BOOLEAN value TRUE if its operand is NULL or FALSE if it is not NULL.
 Comparisons involving NULL values always yield NULL.||If x = 'm', then 'x is null' returns Boolean false.|

 Following table shows the Logical operators supported by PL/SQL.
-All these operators work on Boolean operands and produces Boolean results.
-Assume variable A holds true and variable B holds false, then:
+All these operators work on Boolean operands and produce Boolean results.
+Let us assume variable A holds true and variable B holds false, then −

 Here, operators with the highest precedence appear at the top of the table, those with the lowest appear at the bottom.
 Within an expression, higher precedence operators will be evaluated first.